Skip to main content

 What is an order dispute?

 A dispute is a formal case opened by a buyer when they report a major issue.
-It is used to:

 • review the complaint